 (b)

-Figure 9.8 – (a) Current vectors (see Figure 9.6) displayed with identical parameters, but at low resolution. (b) Current vectors as in (a), but ‘thinned’ by plotting every fourth point.

-(data courtesy of St. Lawrence Global Observatory, Canada).
+Figure 9.7 – (a) Surface current vectors (see Figure 9.6) displayed with identical parameters, but at low resolution. (b) Current vectors as in (a), but ‘thinned’ by plotting every fourth point.
+Note that the coastline data in the figure may differ from that used to determine model boundaries; in practice, the arrow pivot point must not be placed over land. (data courtesy of St. Lawrence Global Observatory, Canada).

 If the above inequality cannot be met with increment n equal to 1, then a new value for n is computed by the following formula: